-Doctors rely on X-Rays to give them an “insiders look” without cutting a patient open – beneficial to patients and doctors!
-This inside look can diagnose, monitor or treat different conditions in the minutes it takes to take the picture.
+Doctors rely on X-Rays to give them an “inside look” without cutting a patient open – beneficial to patients and doctors!
+This inside look can diagnose, monitor, or treat different conditions in the minutes it takes to take the picture.

 WHAT KIND OF DIAGNOSIS CAN A DOCTOR MAKE FROM AN X-RAY?

 The easiest diagnosis is a broken bone or fracture, but that is only the tip of the iceberg.

 Kidney and bladder X-Rays are one of the first tools used to help diagnose bladder and GI pain or abnormalities.